- Safety & Quality

 - About Us

-A Veterans Mission — Spreading the Med Tech Message
+A Veteran's Mission — Spreading the Med Tech Message

 “This treatment plan was detrimental to both my health and my family life – it was a very difficult time,” he says.

-Eventually, Justin and his wife found an interventional pain specialist at Fort Bragg who happened to be conducting a clinical trial of Spinal Cord Simulation (SCS) therapy, which consists of implanting a device that stops the brain from receiving pain signals.
+Then, Justin learned that there was a medtech alternative.
+Justin and his wife found an interventional pain specialist at Fort Bragg who happened to be conducting a clinical trial of Spinal Cord Simulation (SCS) therapy, which consists of implanting a device that stops the brain from receiving pain signals.

 “This device literally changed my life,” says Justin.
 “It not only enabled me to manage my pain effectively, but it gave me my life back and has allowed me to do things for and with my family that I stopped doing while on pain medication.”